+UNIT - IV - LEARNING OUTCOME- After completion of this unit the students will understand the procedural and enforcement mechanisms of international criminal law and matters.

-UNIT-IV Procedural and enforcement mechanisms of international criminal law, international cooperation in criminal matters protection, International cooperation among States in criminal matters, Mutual legal assistance, Extradition, Enforcement of foreign penal judgments.
+Concept of universal protection, international cooperation among States in criminal matters, Mutual legal assistance, Extradition, Enforcement of foreign penal judgments.